jweaker/forms/README.md

-# VibeForm
+# vibeForming

-Built for the HUB200 GEW Coding Competition.
+Built for the HUB200 GEW Coding Competition by Karar Haitham (AI) and Ahmed Shaheed (Full Stack).

 A modern form builder with AI-powered generation, advanced validation, and response analytics.